 Soybeans

-Soy milk, cheese, and tofu made from soybeans contain genistein (a plant hormone that acts as an antioxidant), which promotes collagen production and helps block enzymes like MMP, which can age the skin.
+Soy milk, cheese, and tofu, all made from soybeans, contain genistein (a plant hormone that acts as an antioxidant), which promotes collagen production and helps inhibit enzymes like MMP, which can cause skin aging.

 Garlic

-Garlic is the best source of sulfur, which is needed to produce collagen in the body.
-Garlic also provides lipoic acid and taurine, which help rebuild damaged collagen fibers.
+Garlic is an excellent source of sulfur, which is essential for collagen production in the body.
+Garlic also provides lipoic acid and taurine, which help regenerate damaged collagen fibers.

 Fermented foods

-Fermented foods such as fermented soybeans, yogurt, sauerkraut, and fermented tea (kombucha) contain lactobacillus, a probiotic bacteria strain that produces the enzyme superoxide dismutase, a powerful antioxidant that can prevent collagen breakdown by reducing the production of free radicals.
+Fermented foods such as fermented soybeans, yogurt, sauerkraut, and fermented tea (kombucha) contain lactobacillus, a probiotic strain of bacteria that produces the enzyme superoxide dismutase.
+This is a powerful antioxidant that can prevent collagen breakdown by reducing the production of free radicals.

 Bone broth